30 Most Instagrammable Places in NYC

 Gantry Plaza State Park

-Living in Queens myself at the moment, I couldn’t resist throwing a local spot onto the list.
+Having lived in Queens myself for a few years, I couldn’t resist throwing a local spot onto the list.
 Long Island City definitely offers the most underrated best Instagram spots in NYC to shoot at!

 What to Know: This waterfront park has tons of photo opportunities, from this NYC skyline view to the Pepsi Cola sign.
 It is also a fun spot to spend the day with a book on a blanket by the water.